wetzelbe/owntracks-omlox/README.md

 >docker build -t owntracks-omlox:0.0.1 .

 ### Run the image
 When the omlox hub is running in another Container on the same machine, you have to use a network bridge to connect them:
+Create a network:
 >docker network create omlox-network
+Connect the omlox-hub container to the network:

->docker network connect omlox-network omlox-hub-container-name
+>docker network connect omlox-network omlox-hub-container-name Run the owntracks-omlox container connected to the network:
 >docker run --name name --network omlox-network owntracks-omlox:0.0.1 -- -n mqttBroker -u username -p password -o omlox-hub-host